When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren't familiar with.

 - 401(k) Plan – A popular, tax-advantaged retirement plan offered by many employers.

-- 403(b) Plan – Similar to 401(k), but for employees of non-profit organizations, such as public school teachers and government employees.
+- 403(b) Plan – Similar to 401(k), but for employees of non-profit organizations, such as public school teachers and church employees.

 - 457(b) Plan – A deferred compensation retirement plan, available for specific state and local governments and some tax-exempt non-governmental organizations.